mbkers/ship-trajectory-prediction/README.md

 ## Metrics and evaluation

-The model is trained using the negative log-likelihood (NLL) loss, which is a measure of how well the MDN's predicted distribution matches the actual output data (target). <!-- between predicted and target sequences from the training set. -->
+The model is trained using the negative log-likelihood (NLL) loss, which is a measure of how well the MDN's predicted distribution matches the actual output or target data. <!-- between predicted and target sequences from the training set. -->

 <!-- Specifically, the training process involves optimising the parameters of the Gaussian components (i.e. means and standard deviations) and the mixing coefficients to best fit the data. -->